Jared Leto: 1992–1999: Early acting roles, Prefontaine and Thirty Seconds to Mars

 After landing the lead role of a British aristocrat in the 1998 drama Basil, Leto starred in the horror Urban Legend.
 It was poorly received by most critics, but was a financial success.
 That year, Terrence Malick cast Leto for a supporting role in the war film The Thin Red Line alongside Sean Penn and Adrien Brody.
 It garnered mostly positive reviews and was a moderate success.
 It received multiple awards and nominations, including seven Academy Award nominations; Leto shared a Satellite Award with the rest of the cast.

 Leto formed the rock band Thirty Seconds to Mars in 1998 in Los Angeles, California with his brother Shannon.
 When the group first started, Jared Leto did not allow his position of Hollywood actor to be used in promotion of the band.
 Their debut album had been in the works for a couple of years, with Leto writing the majority of the songs.
 Their work led to a number of record labels being interested in signing Thirty Seconds to Mars, which eventually signed to Immortal Records.

-In 1999, Leto played a gay high school teacher who attracts the attentions of Robert Downey, Jr. in Black and White, and had a supporting role in the drama Girl, Interrupted, an adaptation of the memoir of the same name by Susanna Kaysen.
+In 1999, Leto played a gay high school teacher who attracts the attention of Robert Downey, Jr.'s character in Black and White, and had a supporting role in the drama Girl, Interrupted, an adaptation of the memoir of the same name by Susanna Kaysen.
 He then portrayed Angel Face in Fight Club (1999), a film adaptation of Chuck Palahniuk's novel of the same name, directed by David Fincher.
-He began dating actress Cameron Diaz in 1999 and the couple became engaged in 2000.